-No. Action description Resourcing Who Electric and low emissions vehicles 4.5 Support the transition of Yarra Council's fleet to zero emission vehicles Subject to Lead: and low emissions vehicles including: annual budget City Works processes. • Converting Council's entire fleet to zero emissions by 2025, subject to Support: availability of suitable vehicles and charging infrastructure/capability Procurement, Sustainability • Converting Council's diesel fleet (i.e. tipper trucks) to electric as soon as possible • Converting Council's bus fleet to electric by 2023 • Ceasing purchase of new diesel-powered utes until practical electric vehicles enter the market • Progressively switching to electric or other zero emissions vehicles at the time of renewal where possible, utilising full lifecycle cost budgeting rather than purchase price • Utilise hybrid options, such as the efficient Yaris hybrid, as a transitional technology where zero emissions vehicles and charging infrastructure are not practical.
-Phase out non-hybrid petrol driven passenger vehicles by 2022 • Reducing vehicles and their usage through a range of organisational and technical solutions including active transport, online meetings and remote monitoring.
-Use of telematics will allow Council to better understand the opportunities. • Ensuring Council's service delivery contractors transition to zero emissions vehicles as guickly as possible (aim for 2026), including street sweeping and kerbside waste collection vehicles • Participating in sector-leading pilots and trials for new vehicles or zero emissions fuel opportunities, such as using onsite solar and battery storage to power council and contractor electric vehicles • Being a community leader in staff travel planning and travel
+No. Action description Resourcing Who Elect ric and low emissions vehicles 4.5 Support the transition of Yarra Council's fleet to zero emission vehicles and low emissions vehicles including: Converting Council's entire fleet to zero emissions by 2025, subject to availability of suitable vehicles and charging infrastructure/capability Converting Council's diesel fleet (i.e. tipper trucks) to electric as soon as possible Converting Council bus fleet to electric by 2023 Ceasing purchase of new diesel-powered utes until practical electric vehicles enter the market Progressively switching to electric or other zero emissions vehicles at the time of renewal where possible, utilising full lifecycle cost budgeting rather than purchase price Utilise hybrid options, such as the efficient Yaris hybrid, as a transitional technology where zero emissions vehicles and charging infrastructure are not practical.
+Phase out non-hybrid petrol driven passenger vehicles by 2022 Reducing vehicles and their usage through a range of organisational and technical solutions including active transport, online meetings Subject to annual budget processes.
+Lead: City Works Support: Procurement, Sustainability and remote monitoring.
+Use of telematics will allow Council to better understand the opportunities.
+Ensuring Council's service delivery contractors transition to zero emissions vehicles as quickly as possible (aim for 2026), including street sweeping and kerbside waste collection vehicles Participating in sector-leading pilots and trials for new vehicles or zero emissions fuel opportunities, such as using onsite solar and battery storage to power council and contractor electric vehicles Being a community leader in staff travel planning and travel